elabftw/elabdoc/doc/user-guide.rst

 Resources
 =========
 Resources are similar to Experiments, but serve a different purpose: listing and organizing *things* that are used in Experiments.

+Many of the options on the Resource entry are the same as those for an Experiment entry.

 Only a team Admin can define the Resources Categories from the Admin Panel.
 Resources Categories could be: